OpenCLIM/citycat-dafni/README.md

 Rasterio is used to merge and crop all asc files in the `dem` dataslot using a boundary defined by `X`, `Y` and `SIZE`.
 A nodata value of -9999 is set as this is required by CityCAT.

-## <a name="buildings">Extract buildings from gpkg and shp files</a>
+## <a name="buildings-green-areas">Extract buildings and green areas from gpkg and shp files</a>
-All shp and gpkg files in the `buildings` dataslot are merged and clipped to the domain boundary using geopandas.
+All shp and gpkg files in the `buildings` and `green_areas` dataslots are merged and clipped to the domain boundary using geopandas.
+Cells within building polygons are removed from the domain and infiltration is allowed at cells within green areas polygons.
-The projection is assumed to be British National Grid.

 ## <a name="interpolate">Interpolate depths to fill building gaps</a>
 The gaps in the domain created where buildings exist are filled using inverse distance weighting and a new GeoTIFF is created.